2000 Mules: Content and methodology

 2000 Mules does not inform viewers that, even if the events it depicts occurred, every absentee ballot deposited in a drop box must be inside an envelope sent to each registered voter that includes the voter's registration information, signature, and a barcode for verification.
 Ballots lacking the envelope are rejected.
-True the Vote did not assert any of the ballots involved in the alleged mule scheme were illegal, though in the film D'Souza falsely asserts the Georgia man depositing multiple ballots for himself and his family was committing a "crime" with "fraudulent" ballots.
+True the Vote did not assert any of the ballots involved in the alleged mule scheme were illegal, although in the film D'Souza falsely asserts the Georgia man depositing multiple ballots for himself and his family was committing a "crime" with "fraudulent" ballots.
 In an interview with Philip Bump of The Washington Post, D'Souza asserted that, despite not having shown there was any illegal ballot trafficking operation, any ballot delivered by such a process would therefore be invalid.
 The Republican chairman of the Georgia election board explained that a valid ballot remains so regardless of how it was received.

 AP reported that the film's assertion that True the Vote identified 1,155 paid mules in Philadelphia alone was false.
 The film presents a single anonymous witness who says she saw people picking up what she "assumed" were payments for ballot collection in Arizona; no evidence of payments was presented in any of the other four states.
-Engelbrecht states in the film that according to unidentified "people who have shared information with us, it’s generally $10 a ballot" for what is characterized as "ballot trafficking" through "stash houses," but the film presents no evidence that ballots were collected from a nonprofit to be deposited in drop boxes.
+Engelbrecht states in the film that according to unidentified "people who have shared information with us, it’s generally $10 a ballot" for what is characterized as "ballot trafficking" through "stash houses", but the film presents no evidence that ballots were collected from a nonprofit to be deposited in drop boxes.
 The film speculates that nonprofits acquired ballots from voters who had moved or died, by stealing them from mailboxes, or by coercion of incapacitated elderly people.
 None of the surveillance videos in the film show anyone dropping off ballots more than once.
 True the Vote claims about video of multiple drops by an individual, "Some of that footage was shown in the first trailer.
 It was taken out because the video is extremely poor quality."

-D'Souza asserted as many as 400,000 ballots may have been involved, "more than enough to tip the balance in the 2020 presidential election," though True the Vote did not allege any of the ballots were illegal.
+D'Souza asserted as many as 400,000 ballots may have been involved, "more than enough to tip the balance in the 2020 presidential election", although True the Vote did not allege any of the ballots were illegal.